danakj/danakj.github.io/_posts/2023-04-30-slices-generators.md

 Certainly this is nowhere as nice as Rust's `5..x` syntax.
 Maybe C++ can give us that one day.
-But I want to provide the tools to write literal ranges when code authors would benefit from doing so, and the Range type aggregate constructors are always available too.
+But I want to provide the tools to write literal ranges when code authors would benefit from doing so, and the range type aggregate constructors are always available too.

 Bringing this back to slices, a Vec can produce a slice for any range using its `operator[]`, `get_range()` or `get_range_mut()`: